danpla/wdx_fontinfo/README.md

 ### Building with WOFF2 support

- *   Download the latest brotli source from https://github.com/google/brotli and follow the building instructions.
+ *   Download the latest stable source of the brotli library and follow the building instructions.

  *   Put `libbrotlicommon-static` and `libbrotlidec-static` in a separate directory, for example `libs32` or `libs64`, depending on the target.